Alsacen/DeemCLIP/README.md

-# DeemCLIP: Dual Emotion Enhancement Module
+# DeemCLIP: A CLIP framework with Dual Emotion Enhancement Module
-# Coming Soon